mnishiguchi/mnishiguchi.github.io/_posts/2020-05-04-setting-up-webpack-for-jekyll.md

 ## Get started

-I get intimidated by the huge overall size of the Webpack config file, but looking at one by once and reading documentations, most sections make sense to me.
-Also, once configured, I reuse it for other projects without thinking much about details because I know it is working.
+At first, the Webpack config file came across as cryptic and scary, but focusing on one section at a time and reading documentations well, it is actually pretty simple.
+Also, once configured, I can reuse it for other projects without thinking much about details because I know it is working.

 ### Install webpack, loaders, some useful plugins: